syncfusion-content/blazor-docs/react.md

 ### Adding Syncfusion Grid package

-All Syncfusion react packages are published in [npmjs.com](https://www.npmjs.com/~syncfusionorg) registry.
-To install react grid package, use the following command.
+All Syncfusion react packages are published in the [npmjs.com](https://www.npmjs.com/~syncfusionorg) registry.
+To install the react grid package, use the following command.

 ```bash
 npm install @syncfusion/ej2-react-grids --save
 ```

-### Adding CSS references for Grid
+### Adding CSS references to Grids

-Add CSS references needed for Grid in **src/App.css** from **../node_modules/@syncfusion** package folder.
+Add CSS references needed for a Grid in **src/App.css** from  the **../node_modules/@syncfusion** package folder.

 ```css
 @import '../node_modules/@syncfusion/ej2-base/styles/material.css';